Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Approximation Error

 The approximation error over the global domain is given in Table~\ref{tab:FT_error}.
-If we want an approximation error $\epsilon = \max\{\epsilon_I, \epsilon_\phi\}$ less than $0.1$, we need to increase the degree of the Fourier-Taylor series to $N=4$ and $L=5$.
-Indeed, Figure~\ref{fig:check_FourierTaylor_N4_M5} shows that $N=4,\ L=5$ gives a good approximation in the global domain $\domain$.
+If we want an approximation error $\epsilon = \max\{\epsilon_I, \epsilon_\phi\}$ less than $0.1$, we need to increase the degree of Fourier-\AB{Polynomial interpolation} to $N=4$ and $L=5$.
+In fact, Figure~\ref{fig:check_FourierTaylor_N4_M5} shows that $N=4,\ L=5$ gives a good approximation in the global domain $\domain$.

 From now on, we will use $N=4,\ L=5$ as our model for the global scattering map $\sm_1$.